szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 Take-home points:

-- If you're doing anything at scale, you're usually running a distributed database in the cloud, which means you can’t always run a copy of your database locally like you can with postgres or mysql.
+- If you're doing anything at scale, you're usually running a distributed database in the cloud, which means you can’t always run a copy of your database locally like you can with Postgres or MySQL.

 - Permissions & security considerations can be major blockers for running real integration tests in CICD systems.
 It can be risky to give your test environment access to your production databases.